Random interlacements and amenability

-The \emph{vertex isoperimetric constant} of the graph $G$ is defined as {Similarly, the \emph{edge isoperimetric constant} is defined to be} { } A graph $G$ is said to be non-amenable if $\kappa_V(G)>0$, otherwise it is said to be amenable.
-In Theorems~\ref{t.amenable} and \ref{t.disconn}, where we use the notion of amenability, we also assume the graph to have bounded degree, therefore we could have defined amenability in terms of $\kappa_E$ instead.
+A graph $G$ is said to be nonamenable if $\kappa_V(G)>0$, otherwise it is said to be amenable.
+In Theorems~\ref{tamenable} and \ref {tdisconn}, where we use the notion of amenability, we also assume the graph to have bounded degree; therefore we could have defined amenability in terms of $\kappa_E$ instead.